thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 certname that doesn't have a corresponding yaml file?
 How about an environment that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
-Hierachies of more than a few levels are unusual in practice, so don't add complexity if you don't need it.
+Hierarchies of more than a few levels are unusual in practice, so don't add complexity if you don't need it.
 Even this example is probably more complexity then most users will ever need.

 </div>

-<a href="https://try.puppet.com/sandbox/?course=get_hiera4" class="btn btn-default" target=    "terminal">Start Practice Session</a>

 </div>

 <div id="terminal">
-  <iframe name="terminal"></iframe>
+  <iframe src="https://try.puppet.com/sandbox/?course=get_hiera4" name="terminal"></iframe>
 </div>

 </div>